digaomatias/CleanArchitecture/README.md

 Install the [NuGet package](https://www.nuget.org/packages/Leote.CleanArchitecture.Template/) and run `dotnet new ca-net5`:

 1. Install the latest [.NET SDK](https://dotnet.microsoft.com/download)
-2. Run `dotnet new --install Matech.Clean.Architecture.Template` to install the project template
+2. Run `dotnet new --install Leote.CleanArchitecture.Template` to install the project template
 3. Create a folder for your solution and cd into it (the template will use it as project name)
-4. Run `dotnet new cas` to create a new project
+4. Run `dotnet new ca-net5` to create a new project
 5. Navigate to `src/Apps/WebApi` and run `dotnet run` to launch the back end (ASP.NET Core Web API)
 6. Open web browser https://localhost:5001/api Swagger UI